zeerakahmed/makhzan/README.md

 ## File structure

 The text courpus itself is contained within `/text`.
-A template for how the text files are structured is in `templates`.
-Some common scripts to analyze the text are in `/scripts`, and the output of these analyses are in `stats`, if you'd like to use this output directly.
+A template for how the text files are structured is in `/templates`.
+Some common scripts to analyze the text are in `/scripts`, and the output of these analyses are in `/stats`, if you'd like to use this output directly.

 Details of how the text is structured are below.
 For more information on how the scripts function, step into [documentation in the `/scripts` directory](/scripts).